barais/spring-rust-demo/Readme.md

 # TODO

 - [] Show how to provide integration test using Mock for services and DAO
-- [] Support authentification and autorisation using openid connect and keycloack
+- [] Support authentification and autorisation using openid connect and keycloak
 - [] Improve open api generation to simplify development
 - [] Provide a migration integration for Welds
 - [] Support pagination
 - [] Connect a simple frontend based on JHipster
+- [] Write a blog post to explain the architecture for Spring developers